stem-piano/stem-piano-g-main/documentation/component_manual.md

 ### Surge Suppressor

 The high voltage side of the external +5 volt power supply should connect through a surge suppressor to the higher voltage.
+This applies to both hammer and damper circuit boards.

 ### External Power Switch

-*Stem Piano* does not include a power switch.
+*stem piano g* does not include a power switch.
 Use an external switch.
 Often a switch is integrated with a surge suppressor.
+This applies to both hammer and damper circuit boards.

 ### External Damper Pedals

-*Stem Piano* video explanation of the pedals and pedal requirements:
+*stem piano* video explanation of the pedals and pedal requirements:
 * https://youtu.be/9sqkgVXceJU?t=17

-*Stem Piano* has been tested with the following pedals:
+*stem piano g* has been tested with the following pedals:
 * Roland DP-10
 * Roland RPU-3